Last modified: Aug 14, 2024

 Physical Buttons

-Manufacturers design these buttons to provide the driver and passengers convenient access to different features and settings of the vehicle.
+Manufacturers design physical buttons to provide drivers and passengers with convenient access to various vehicle features and settings.

-EV manufacturers typically locate these buttons on the instrument panel, which is in front of the driver and contains gauges, displays, and controls.
-These buttons may control functions such as lights, wipers, climate control, and other vehicle settings.
+These buttons are typically located on the instrument panel in front of the driver, which contains gauges, displays, and controls.
+They may control functions such as lights, wipers, climate control, and other vehicle settings.

 Audi Q8 e-tron light control buttons

-EV manufacturers locate these buttons on the center console, the central area between the driver and front passenger seats.
-These buttons may control functions such as audio and infotainment, air conditioning, seat heating/cooling, and more.
+Located on the center console between the driver and front passenger seats, these buttons may control functions such as audio and infotainment, air conditioning, seat heating/cooling, and more.

 Kia EV6 center console buttons